lukassoo/ShellyExporters/README.md

 # ShellyExporters
 All Shelly Exporters for Prometheus

 This is a repository where I keep all my Shelly Exporters and make them available for others that look for them.
-Currently there is only one - Shelly Plug Exporter - as this is the only one I use/need.
 Other implementations were quite old and didn't give enough flexibility so I made my own in C#.

 The intent is to have each exporter as a docker container since it is technically recommended by Prometheus that